SadisticSun/Browser-Technologies/Week3-PE-BrowserTech/readme.md

 ![PollBuddy](readme-img/ie9.gif)

 ### Known issues and unsupported features
-When Javascript is not enabled/supported, the app will not work.
-This is due to Socket.io's depencency on Javascript.
-Is is not possible to create a real-time app without Javascript at this point in time and therefore a well considered choice has been made to require it for the app's use.

 #### Interesting quirks
 A funny little thing that I encountered is that ```console.log(message)``` does not work in IE8 and IE9 when the developer tools are not open.
 That means that the app could potentially crash on lines that have these.
 I solved this issue by placing a piece of code in the script that checks if the console object is present: